jhu-dvrk/dvrk-readthedocs/docs/pages/video/software/frame-grabbers.rst

 * Make sure the frame grabber works (e.g. using tvtime or vendor application)
 * Figure out the gstreamer pipeline and test using ``gst-launch-1.0``
-* Create a lauch file for gscam with the gstreamer pipeline you just tested
+* Create a launch file for gscam with the gstreamer pipeline you just tested

 .. note::

-   This page is a collection of notes that might be helpful for the dVRK community but it is in no way exhaustive.
+   This page is a collection of notes that might be helpful for the dVRK community, but it is in no way exhaustive.
 If you need some help re. gstreamer and gscam, you should probably start searching online and/or reach out to the gstreamer and gscam developers.